 Secondly, but more importantly, God says, let us make (hu)man(s) in our image.
 He makes them male and female.
 He blesses, marries them establishing social relations and gives them dominion establishing rulership.

 God sets aside time to explain to the male and female what has happened during the week and their social relations and dominion roles.
 We’ll see many more details of this starting in Genesis 2.

 I think we can comfortably say it’s been a very active and fruitful week.
-Much has been accomplished.
-But, in fact, it’s only the beginning of the story, which is yet to be written and played out.
+Accomplishments are numerous.
+But it’s only the beginning of the story, which is yet to be written and played out.
 There’s much much more that can be said about Genesis chapter 1 but not now.